Aminoglycoside: Nonsense suppression

+Cell selection

+G418 is an aminoglycoside potent enough to kill mammalian cells.
+It is used in cell biology as a selective agent, killing off cells that have not taken up a resistance gene.
+When a genetic construct is inserted into a cell using a vector, biologists often use such a resistance gene as a selectable marker, allowing them to use a poison such as G418 to only keep the cells that have taken up the vector.

 Routes of administration

 Since they are not absorbed from the gut, they are administered intravenously and intramuscularly.
 Some are used in topical preparations for wounds.
 Oral administration can be used for gut decontamination (e.g., in hepatic encephalopathy).
 Tobramycin may be administered in a nebulized form.

 Clinical use

+The most frequent use of aminoglycosides is empiric therapy for serious infections such as sepsis, complicated intra-abdominal infections, complicated urinary tract infections, and nosocomial respiratory tract infections.
+Usually, once cultures of the causal organism are grown and their susceptibilities tested, aminoglycosides are discontinued in favor of less toxic antibiotics.

 The recent emergence of infections due to Gram-negative bacterial strains with advanced patterns of antimicrobial resistance has prompted physicians to reevaluate the use of these antibacterial agents.
 This revived interest in the use of aminoglycosides has brought back to light the debate on the two major issues related to these compounds, namely the spectrum of antimicrobial susceptibility and toxicity.
 Current evidence shows that aminoglycosides do retain activity against the majority of Gram-negative clinical bacterial isolates in many parts of the world.
 Still, the relatively frequent occurrence of nephrotoxicity and ototoxicity during aminoglycoside treatment makes physicians reluctant to use these compounds in everyday practice.
 Recent advances in the understanding of the effect of various dosage schedules of aminoglycosides on toxicity have provided a partial solution to this problem, although more research still needs to be done in order to overcome this problem entirely.

 Aminoglycosides are in pregnancy category D, that is, there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience or studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.